• English

-KV1 was the resting place of the ancient Egyptian Pharaoh Ramesses VII.
-It is a small tomb located at the entrance of the Valley of the Kings on the west bank of Luxor in Egypt.
-The tomb is relatively small in size and follows a typical design of most tombs during the late Ramesside era.
+KV1 was the resting place of the ancient Egyptian pharaoh Ramesses VII.
+It is a small tomb located at the Valley of the Kings entrance on the west bank of Luxor in Egypt.
+The tomb is relatively tiny and follows the typical design of most tombs during the late Ramesside era.

 About KV1

-KV1 is small and has just one corridor and a burial chamber.
+KV1 is small, with just one corridor and a burial chamber.
 In addition, there is an unfinished room and niche after the burial chamber.
-The finishing of the masonry and the high-quality relief demonstrates a carefully planned and executed small-scale tomb.
+The finishing of the masonry and the high-quality relief demonstrate a carefully planned and executed small-scale tomb.
 However, the small size shows that the king must have had little time to complete it.

-KV1's sarcophagus is made up of a rock-cut hollow that is covered with a large, roughly cartouche-shaped stone block that has been decorated with scenes of Isis, Nephthys, Selkis, and the four sons of Horus.
+KV1's sarcophagus consists of a rock-cut hollow covered with a large, roughly cartouche-shaped stone block decorated with scenes of Isis, Nephthys, Selkis, and the four sons of Horus.

 Decorations Inside The Tomb

-A traditional sun disc adorns the outer lintel of the tomb with a scarab flanked by Isis and Nephthys below the names of the king.
+A traditional sun disc adorns the outer lintel of the tomb, with a scarab flanked by Isis and Nephthys below the king's names king's name.
 Another unique feature is the two scenes in the wide corridor.
 Further inside are scenes from the Book of the Gates and one scene from the Book of the Caverns on the right.
-On both sides, the king has been shown as Osiris purified by the Iun-Mutef priest.
+On both sides, the king is shown as Osiris, purified by the Iun-Mutef priest.
 The ceilings inside are decorated with cartouches of the king and vultures.

 Remarkable Features Of KV1